jwaggs/ps5hunter/README.md

 ```

-### Option 2 Kubernetes
+## Deployed Bot Option 2 - Kubernetes

-# deploy selenium grid in k8s
+### Deploy selenium grid in k8s

 This [scalable selenium on k8s](https://github.com/kubernetes/examples/tree/master/staging/selenium) deployment example
 was cloned into the `./deployment` directory of this repo for reference,
-and was used to deploy a grid to the ps5hunter cluster.
+and was used to deploy a grid to the ps5hunter GKE k8s cluster.

-#
+### Deploy hunter in k8s